 The ideal graduate should meet the following requirements:

-- Hold a 2.1 or First Class honors degree in Geography, Economics, Town Planning, or anotherrelevant degree.
+- Hold a 2.1 or First Class honours degree in Geography, Economics, Town Planning, or another relevant degree.

 - Be highly numerate.